Hall of Fame special: the Apple iPhone turns 10

 The iPhone is so familiar, it's actually difficult to remember life before it existed.

 Yes, smartphones back then were a nerd-only affair.
-The original iPhone, announced a decade ago today at Macworld 2007, put them a rocketship towards the mainstream, but it was far from perfect out of the gates.
+The original iPhone, launched a decade ago today, put them a rocketship towards the mainstream, but it was far from perfect out of the gates.

 We've weighed up the iPhone's brilliance and considerable pitfalls as they appeared to us at the time.
-But first - a look back from our man on the ground at Macworld 2007...
+But first - a look back from our man on the ground at its exciting announcement at Macworld 2007...

 A look back at the iPhone launch (by Tom Dunmore, Stuff 1999-2009)